 Note: If you do not press a key within 60 seconds after the reader displays a screen, the reader shuts off and you have to start over at Step 1.

-3. The Backup Battery screen appears, describing the status of the lithium bridge battery.
+The BACKUP BATTERY screen appears, describing the status of the lithium backup battery.